La Quinta City Council

 Kathleen and Ron have 2 children, one wonderful granddaughter, and an adorable grandson.

 John Peña began his public service in 1982, when he served on a school site task force with city and school district officials to locate school sites in the City of La Quinta.
 Elected to the La Quinta City Council in 1984, he served on the Council until his retirement from public office in December 2002.
 John came out of his retirement and was again elected to the City Council in 2014.

-John currently serves as a member of the Coachella Valley Animal Campus Commission and, during his previous terms of office, has served on various Boards and Commissions throughout the Coachella Valley including: Sunline Transit Agency Executive Board), the Coachella Valley Association of Governments, the Palm Springs/Desert Resorts Convention & Visitors Bureau, Riverside County Transportation Commission, Court Appointed Special Advocates, La Quinta Chamber of Commerce, Local Agency Formation Commission, Riverside County Commission on Education, La Quinta High School Foundation, Children’s Discovery Museum, Carreon Foundation, Workforce Development, and John F. Kennedy Memorial Hospital.
+John currently serves as a member of the Coachella Valley Association of Governments Public Safety and Homelessness Committees.
+During his previous terms of office, has served on various Boards and Commissions throughout the Coachella Valley including: Sunline Transit Agency (Executive Board), Chairman, Coachella Valley Association of Governments, the Palm Springs/Desert Resorts Convention & Visitors Bureau, Riverside County Transportation Commission, Court Appointed Special Advocates, La Quinta Chamber of Commerce, Local Agency Formation Commission, Riverside County Commission on Education, La Quinta High School Foundation, Children’s Discovery Museum, Carreon Foundation, Workforce Development, and John F. Kennedy Memorial Hospital.

 A lifelong Coachella Valley resident, John graduated from Indio High School and attended College of the Desert where he was inducted into the Alumni Hall of Fame.
 He earned a Bachelor of Arts Degree from California State University, Fullerton and continued his postgraduate work at Western State University College of Law where he received his law degree.

 John has received many honors including selection by the Jewish Federation to travel to Israel for the International Conference of Mayors, Distinguished Citizen of the Year by the Boy Scouts of America, Distinguished Recipient Honoree of the Annual Hispanic Awards.